darwinia-network/crab-docs/docs/crab-crowdloan.md

 > Important: All crowdloan contributions are handled by the Crowdloan module's logic where a campaign is identified by index, not by address.
 Never transfer KSM to an address in support of a campaign.

 If a crowdloan campaign is successful, that parachain will be on-boarded in Kusama.
-The collective KSM will be locked in that parachain's account for the entire duration that it is active (up to 1 year, fuchsia bar in below picture).
+The collective KSM will be locked in that parachain's account for the entire duration that it is active (up to 1 year, the fuchsia bar in the below picture).

 > Important: The user's KSM will not leave their wallet (except for those hosted by the exchange).